-Prior to the expansion of the limits of an existing Settlement Area, the local municipality shall prepare a Comprehensive Review including, the appropriate background information necessary to justify the expansion.
+Prior to the identification of a new Settlement Area or the expansion of the limits of an existing Settlement Area, the local municipality shall prepare a Comprehensive Review including, the appropriate background information necessary to justify the new or expanded Settlement Area boundary.
 The background information should address:

-- a) population and employment projections; - the need for expansion relative to land availability in other areas of the municipality; demonstrate that sufficient opportunities to accommodate growth and to satisfy market demand are not available through intensification, redevelopment and designated growth areas to accommodate the projected needs over the identified planning horizon; - c) intensification and redevelopment capabilities; - d) impact on the Natural Heritage System, aggregate, mineral and petroleum resources, and agriculture;

-- e) availability of servicing; demonstrate that the infrastructure and public service facilities which are planned or available are suitable for the development over the long term, are financially viable over their life cycle, and project public health and safety and the natural environment; - f) whether the lands are specialty crop areas; and in prime agricultural areas; - the lands do not comprise specialty areas; - alternative locations have been evaluated and there are no reasonable alternatives that avoid prime agricultural lands and there are no reasonable alternative locations on lower priority agricultural lands in prime agricultural areas.; and - the new or expanding settlement area is in compliance with the minimum distance formulae. - g) impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible.
+- a) population and employment projections; - b) demonstrate that sufficient opportunities to accommodate growth and to satisfy market demand are not available through intensification, redevelopment and designated growth areas to accommodate the projected needs over the identified planning horizon; - c) intensification and redevelopment capabilities; - d) impact on the Natural Heritage System, aggregate, mineral and petroleum resources, and agriculture; - e) a demonstrate that the infrastructure and public service facilities which are planned or available are suitable for the development over the long term, are financially viable over their life cycle, and project public health and safety and the natural environment; - f) in prime agricultural areas; - the lands do not comprise specialty areas; - alternative locations have been evaluated and there are no reasonable alternatives that avoid prime agricultural lands and there are no reasonable alternative locations on lower priority agricultural lands in prime agricultural areas; and - the new or expanding settlement area is in compliance with the minimum distance formulae. - g) impacts from new or expanding settlement areas on agricultural operations which are adjacent or close to the settlement area are mitigated to the extent feasible.